To make sure that the correct goods are taken.

 What if goods do not fit in the container?
 You may choose to leave them, send an LCL (less-than-container-load) shipment, or go to a larger container (not an option for “live load”, only if goods are brought to a warehouse.)

 Packing Lists Packers make a numbered list of contents, naming items, noting who packed them and any defects.
 CP = carrier packed.
 PBO = packed by owner.
 PBS = packed by supplier.
 CU = contents unknown.
 Compare this with the list of contents you prepared and the volume estimate.
+Please study this page, About Volume Estimates.
 If there is a physical packing list at pickup, check it, sign it, and keep a copy.
 This goes to customs, and you use it to verify you received everything.
 If there is only a digital copy, review it for accuracy and completeness.

 under 200 cubic feet $7-15 per person, per day